 - University-wide discussions on implementing additional courses related to diversity and inclusion into the AU Core begin

-We are establishing an infrastructure to support, cultivate, and foster greater diversity and inclusion.
+Learn more about how we are establishing an infrastructure to support, cultivate, and foster greater diversity and inclusion, as well as how to report a bias incident to the university.

 Diversity on campus